2029 Indonesian presidential election

-Presidential elections will be held in Indonesia in early 2029.
+Presidential elections will be held in Indonesia in October 2029.
 Incumbent president Prabowo Subianto, who will be 77 in October 2028, may run again for the second and final term in office.

-The presidential election will be held together with the legislative election for members of the House of Representatives (DPR), the Senate (DPD), provincial legislative councils (DPRD Provinsi), and regency or municipal legislative councils (DPRD Kabupaten or DPRD Kota) throughout Indonesia.
+The presidential election will be held together with the legislative election for members of the House of Representatives (DPR) and the Regional Representative Council (DPD).
+After the Constitutional Court ruled in 2025 that national elections and local elections to be not simultaneous starting 2029, it is still unclear whether elections for provincial legislative councils (DPRD Provinsi) and municipal legislative councils (DPRD Kabupaten or DPRD Kota) will be held together too in 2029 or postponed to a later date.

 The winner of the presidential election will be sworn in on 20 October 2029.

 Electoral system

 The President of Indonesia is directly elected every five years.
 As stipulated in Article 7 of the Constitution, incumbent president Prabowo is eligible to run for a second and final term.
 The presidential election is required to be held before the expiration of his current term on 20 October 2029.

 The general election period is regulated in Article 6A and Article 22E of the Constitution and by the Law on General Elections.
 The presidential and vice-presidential nominees are proposed by political parties or coalitions of parties, including those which are not sitting in the parliament.
 Unlike previous presidential elections, there will be no presidential threshold, thus every eligible political party may field a pair of candidates.

 A runoff is held if no candidates obtains more than 50% of the votes with at least 20% of the votes in more than half of the provinces in Indonesia in the first round.
 As of the 2024 election, a runoff has only ever taken place in 2004.